movewp3/kafka-compoundkey-serde/README.md

 ![Build status](https://travis-ci.com/movewp3/kafka-compoundkey-serde.svg?branch=master) ![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.dwpbank.movewp3/kafka-compoundkey-serde/badge.svg)

-Using Avro-based keys for Kafka messages is tricky as the schema version id is part of the byte sequence that Kafka uses to determine key-based identity for that message (relevant for compaction), as well as partitioning when using the default partitioner.
-Unfortunately, the schema version id can change for schema changes that would not otherwise affect binary compatibility of the serialized keys.
+Using Avro-based keys for Kafka messages is tricky: the schema version id is part of the byte sequence that Kafka uses to determine key-based identity.
+Both the the default partitioner <sup id="s1">[[1]](#f1)</sup> as well as the log compactor only see this byte sequence including tha schema version id <sup id="s2">[[2]](#f2)</sup>.
+Unfortunately, the schema version id can change for schema changes that would not otherwise affect binary compatibility of the serialized keys, including backwards compatible schema changes.
+In consequence, records having the same logical avro key but different schema version ids will be distributed across different partitions.

-This library is an attempt to ease using string-based keys derived from POJOs that expose composite key (i.e. key composed of multiple scalars).
+This library is an attempt to ease using string-based keys derived from POJOs that expose a composite key (i.e. key composed of multiple scalars).
+To promote decoupling serialized keys are to be viewed as opaque strings.
+Consequently, the deserialization implementation does not provide key decomposition.

+<b id="f1">[[1]](#s2)</b> [`DefaultPartitioner.java`](https://github.com/confluentinc/kafka/blob/master/clients/src/main/java/org/apache/kafka/clients/producer/internals/DefaultPartitioner.java)

+<b id="f2">[[2]](#s1)</b> [`AbstractKafkaAvroSerializer.java`](https://github.com/confluentinc/schema-registry/blob/master/avro-serializer/src/main/java/io/confluent/kafka/serializers/AbstractKafkaAvroSerializer.java)

 ## Usage

-To use this library, first add the following dependency to your POM:
+To add this library to your project include the following dependency in your POM:

 ```
 <dependency>